Stephen-Lon/Alfred-workflow-MDTables/README.md

 # Introduction

-This basic workflow allows for the creation of sample markdown tables with a header row (using column headings that you provide) and three other rows, as follows:
+This workflow allows for the creation of markdown tables with a header row (using column headings that you provide) and the number of data rows that you choose (up to 100), as follows:

 - a two, three or four column table with all text left justified;
 - a two, three or four column table with all text centred.